nus-cs2103-AY2324S2/tp/docs/UserGuide.md

     * `list` : Lists all contacts.

-    * `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01` : Adds a contact named `John Doe` to the Address Book.
+    * `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01` : Adds a contact named `John Doe` to User List.

-    * `delete 3` : Deletes the 3rd contact shown in the current list.
+    * `delete 3` : Deletes the 3rd contact shown in the User List.

     * `clear` : Deletes all contacts.